-- Risk Solution: It manages the portfolio of projects in the Risk area.
-It ensures its definition, prioritization, execution and startup. - Another sub-units comprising the risk area is the Tool Management sub-unit, which ensures the operating effectiveness, good performance and continuing improvement of the tools and productive models used by the Risk. - Risk Transformation: This is the team responsible for ensuring the execution and continuous improvement of the dependent processes, complying with the defined and committed quality and productivity standards.
+- Risk Solution: It manages the portfolio of transformation projects in the Risk area.
+It ensures its definition, prioritization, implementation and incorporation in risk management activities. - Another sub-unit comprising the risk area is the Tool Management sub-unit, which ensures the operating effectiveness, good performance and continuing improvement of the tools and productive models used by the Risk. - Risk Transformation: This is the team responsible for ensuring the execution and continuous improvement of the dependent processes, complying with the defined and committed quality and productivity standards.
 Major duties are as follows: